-Tiny Gibraltar has vaccinated its entire adult population, British health official says
+Tiny Gibraltar has vaccinated its adult population, British health official says

 Though Hancock described Gibraltar as “the first nation in the world to complete its entire adult vaccination program,” that isn’t completely true: The even-smaller Vatican City claims that title.

-Some residents of Gibraltar worry that they may face resentment from their fellow British citizens who live in the United Kingdom and have not yet been able to get vaccinated.
-Speaking to Politico EU earlier this month, Gibraltar health minister Samantha Sacramento emphasized that the vaccine doses required to cover Gibraltar’s entire population were just a “small drop” in the scheme of Britain’s massive vaccination program.
+Some residents of Gibraltar worry that they may face resentment from their fellow British citizens who live Britain and have not yet been able to get vaccinated.
+Speaking to Politico E.U. this month, Gibraltar health minister Samantha Sacramento emphasized that the vaccine doses required to cover Gibraltar’s population were just a “small drop” in the scheme of Britain’s massive vaccination program.

 “I wouldn’t like to see this as a competition between each other,” she said.